-Applicants are required to meet the admission standards for admission to the master's degrees in the Trachtenberg School.
+Applicants are required to meet the admission standards for admission to the Trachtenberg School.
 Submitting a GRE test score is optional.

 Relation to the Master's Programs

-If you begin the certificate and decide to apply to the MPA or MPP degree program, you must apply by the posted deadline and meet the admissions requirements of the program.
-Up to nine credits of your certificate coursework taken prior to admission to a degree program will be accepted in the master’s program within two years of completing the course and if a grade of B or better has been earned in the course.
-If you’d like to have all 12 credits apply toward a degree, you need to apply and gain admission to the degree before registering for your fourth course.
+If you begin the certificate and decide to apply to the MPA or MPP degree program, you must apply by the deadline and meet the admissions requirements of the program.
+Up to nine credits of your certificate courses taken prior to admission to a degree program will be accepted in the master’s program within two years of completing the course and if a grade of B or better has been earned in the course.
+If you wish to have all 12 credits apply toward a degree, you need to apply and gain admission to the degree before registering for your fourth course in the certificate program.

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

 The following requirements must be fulfilled: 12 credits, including 6 credits in required courses and 6 credits in elective courses.